ThosRTanner/Docking_Dialogue_Interface/Readme.md

 ## Project Layout

-This comes WITHOUT a copy of the notepad++ here template (from https://github.com/npp-plugins/plugintemplate) because ultimately that would just be confusing.
-However, it assumes that the headers from there are available in your `-I` path.
-In this demo, it was cloned into the same parent directory as this project, so the project settings have `../plugintemplate/src` in the C++ include setting.
+This includes the notepad++ template (from https://github.com/npp-plugins/plugintemplate) as a submodule so the include path is set up for that.
+Projects based off of this therefore don't need to include it, but do need to set their own include path in the project settings appropriately.

 ## Creating the basic plugin